Fundamentals

 Related reading: 409A Valuation vs Preferred Share Price: Why They're Different

-While the methodology can be complex, the process itself follows a clear structure.
+The process follows five defined steps regardless of provider or methodology.
 The quality of execution depends heavily on your choice of provider—see our guide on 409A valuation services and providers for what to look for.

 • Financial statements